Documentation

 Documentation versions (currently viewingVaadin 24)

-We previously created a main-view design with a companion Java file.
-Now we need to make the view accessible by adding the @Route annotation to the companion Java file.
+On the previous page, you created a main-view design with a companion Java file.
+Now you need to make the view accessible by adding the @Route annotation to the companion Java file.

 Your MainView class should now look like this: